doctea/Microlidian-hardware/README.md

 - Change frontpanel mounting to fit Type C connector: https://www.aliexpress.com/item/1005004642090483.html
   - (Current one using https://www.aliexpress.com/item/1005003594869227.html has screw holes too small)
 - Could provide a little more room for USB cable to come out of the XIAO
-- Protection diode on MIDI TRS output to protect MCU pin
+- Protection diode on MIDI TRS output to protect MCU pin?
 - Protection diode to prevent backpowering rack if a full USB cable is used
+- Change footprint of 78L05 to make it easier to solder cleanly
+- Change footprint of the 1uf capacitor as the footprint is too big
+- Change footprint of the encoder decoupling capacitors as the footprint is too big
+- Don't need the -12v diode
+- Add the 47k (check this!) pullups for the encoder left/right
+- Why doesn't

 ### Possible changes/upgrades